gsmatth/shooters-log/README.md

   "__v": 0
 }
 ```

+###Delete api/competition/:competitionID

+Example: shooters-log-staging.herokuapp.com/api/competition/5770307e29a8f22e2e5cecb6

+* Required in the query:
+  * Specific competition id which is provided when you complete a post request to `api/competition`

+This route will allow you to delete specific competitions by their id.

+Example response:
+You will only receive a status code 204 when a successful deletion occurs.

+###POST api/competition/:competitionID/match

+Example: shooters-log-staging.herokuapp.com/api/competition/577039ec29a8f22e2e5cecb7/match

+* Required in the body:
+  *

 ****
 #What items do I still not understand or what gaps have I identified in my knowledge?